Last Updated on: 4th October 2023, 12:11 am

 He was only 6’4, and Darrell could get his head 4 inches above the rim with his hops.

-Since Griffith’s retirement in 1991, his uniform was retired by the Utah Jazz in 1993, and he was introduced into the NBA Hall of Fame in 2014.
+Griffith retired in 1991, and the Utah Jazz retired his uniform in 1993.
+He was introduced into the NBA Hall of Fame in 2014.

-Enjoy this video of Darrell Griffith’s highlights against the Bulls in 1985.
+Enjoy the video of Darrell Griffith’s highlights against the Bulls in 1985.

 3. Michael Jordan Vertical (48” Inches)